 Benefits of postpartum pads

-- Manages heavy flow – Your bleeding after pregnancy will be like a heavy period for up to a week.
+- Manages heavy flow – Your bleeding after pregnancy will be similar to a heavy period for up to a week.
 You will need a pad which can handle the flow without leaking.

 - Designed for stitches – The material should not have a weave which can easily catch stitches.
 Maternity pads are smooth so they do not scratch or irritate.